Caribbean Packing List: Essentials for a Tropical Vacation

 Aside from the most important items, like your phone, passport, boarding pass, etc., these are the general items I recommend including on your Caribbean packing list.

-• Packing cubes: I’ve always used inexpensive packing cubes to organize all my clothes in my suitcase.
-I recently switched to some high-quality compression cubes and I can fit so many more clothes in my carry-on now!
+Packing cubes: I’ve used inexpensive packing cubes to organize all my clothes in my suitcase, but switched to high-quality compression cubes.
+Now, I can fit so many more clothes in my carry-on!

-• Backpack: I love my anti-theft backpack because it looks nice, holds a lot, and has a zipper on the back so you cannot be pick-pocketed.
+Backpack: I love my anti-theft backpack because it looks nice, holds a lot, and has a zipper on the back so you can’t be pick-pocketed.

 Essential Items to Pack for the Caribbean

-• Bug repellent: Mosquito bites are a nuisance while traveling (at all times, really).
-Using bug repellent daily will help keep you protected from annoying bites and the diseases that mosquitos can carry.
+Bug repellent: Mosquito bites are a nuisance, especially while traveling.
+Using bug repellent daily will help keep you protected from itchy bites and the diseases that mosquitoes can carry.

-• Note: Only bug repellent made for applying to your skin can be brought on a plane.
-It must meet liquids requirements (under 3.4 fl oz/100ml) and be in your TSA-approved liquids bag if it’s in your carry-on.
+Note: Only bug repellent made for applying to your skin can be brought on a plane.
+It must meet the liquids requirement (under 3.4 fl oz/100ml) and be in a TSA-approved liquids bag if it’s in your carry-on.

-• Insulated water bottle: Many restaurants give you plastic water bottles, especially on smaller islands where tap water is not safe to drink.
-The heat makes the water warm up quickly, so I brought my Owala water bottle and poured the water in to keep it cooler longer!
+Insulated water bottle: Most restaurants give you plastic water bottles when you ask for water, especially on smaller islands where tap water is not safe to drink.
+I brought my Owala water bottle and poured the water into it to keep it cooler longer!

-• First-aid kit: Some bandaids and antibiotic ointment are ideal to have in a first-aid kit for any minor injuries like scrapes/cuts and bug bites.
-I also bring hydrocortisone cream for itch relief when I inevitably get bitten by mosquitos.
+First-aid kit: Band-Aids and antibiotic ointment are ideal to have in a first-aid kit for any minor injuries like scrapes/cuts and bug bites.
+I also bring hydrocortisone cream for itch relief when I inevitably get bitten by mosquitoes.

-• Ear plugs: I’m always thankful to have a pair of comfortable wax earplugs on trips.
+Earplugs: I never travel without my comfortable wax earplugs.
 They are especially useful for hotels with thin walls when the people next door have a baby that cries all night (ask me how I know… haha).

 Clothes to Pack for the Caribbean